SystemRage/py-kms/docs/Getting Started.md

 ![docker-pulls](https://img.shields.io/docker/pulls/pykmsorg/py-kms)
 ![docker-size](https://img.shields.io/docker/image-size/pykmsorg/py-kms)

 If you wish to get _py-kms_ just up and running without installing any dependencies or writing own scripts: Just use Docker!
+Docker also solves problems regarding the explicit IPv4 and IPv6 usage: It just supports both.
 The following command will download, "install" and start _py-kms_ and also keep it alive after any service disruption.
 ```bash
 docker run -d --name py-kms --restart always -p 1688:1688 pykmsorg/py-kms
 ```